AnderUstarroz/sol-cerberus-website/docs/docs/sc-manager/delete-rule.md

 {:toc}

 ---
+To delete permission rules, follow these steps within your SC app:

+- Click on the **Permissions** section.
-To delete permission rules, simply click the red X next to each rule.
+- Click the red `X` next to each rule.
+- Click on `Save changes` to upload changes to the blockchain.

+{: .note }
+Deleting a rule releases blockchain space, refunding the corresponding account rent back to your wallet.

 ---